Propeller Arena: Gameplay

 Propeller Arena consists of quick dog fight deathmatches in limited areas.

 The game has four modes: the main game, Championship, which is a sequence of dogfights; Quick Battle, a single dogfight; Training Arena, a number of training missions and minigames; and Network, the online mode.
 Beating the game and the training missions unlocks extra characters and levels.

 The game features force feedback via support for the Dreamcast Jump Pack.

+Network mode was unavailable until recently due to the game having never been officially released, but in March 2026 Propeller Arena was brought online, nearly 25 years after its cancellation, thanks to FlyCast and DCNet.

+Network mode allows users to create "rooms" of 2-6 players for multiplayer dog fights.
+There is also a Broadband Adapter Settings menu.

+If a Dreamcast player is using the Broadband Adapter, enter the BBA settings menu and change the DNS to: 46.101.91.123 to connect to the DCNet servers.

+Players using the DreamPi method to connect do not need to change any settings.
+Flycast users must select connect to DCnet in the options.

+Microphone and Leaderboard functionality have not been restored, but should be available soon.

 Soundtrack

 The game's soundtrack, consisting of punk rock, was created by both "branches" of Sega: a Japanese team (Sachio Ogawa and Tomoya Koga) had 13 songs composed and produced in-house, while an American team arranged a deal with the Fat Wreck Chords label to license nine songs from the bands Consumed, Zero Down, No Use for a Name, Mad Caddies, and Rise Against.
 Some of Sega's original songs were remixed as instrumental versions and reused in their 2006 sports game Virtua Tennis 3.